BracketJohn/DeepLearningCars/Readme.md

 > deepcars
 ```

-Please keep in mind that maps will always be saved in `deepcars/maps`, therefore installing `deepcars` via pip and then launching it, will result in the creation of `deepcars/maps`.
+Please keep in mind that maps will always be saved in `maps`, therefore installing `deepcars` via pip and then launching it, will result in the creation of `maps`.